jjacobson01/Project-2---Multithreaded-calculator/README.txt

 Q10:  You have to supply an initial value when creating a semaphore.
 Which value should you use to mimic the default functionality of a mutex?
 What would happen if you specified a larger value?

+Although mutex is meant as a locking mechanism and a semaphore is more for signalling mechanism, the closest you can get for a semphore to act like a mutex is to use it as binary allowing 1 or 0 to control whether the mutex/critical section is locked or unlocked.

 Testing